yum-food/TaSTT/README.md

 * Long click to hide the text box.
 * Scale it up/down in the radial menu.

+## Design philosophy

+* All language services are performed on the client.
+No network hops in the critical path.
+* Priorities (descending order): reliability, latency, accuracy, performance, aesthetics.
+* No telemetry of any kind in the app. github and discord are the only means I have to estimate usage and triage bugs.
+* Permissive licensing.
+Users should be legally entitled to hack, extend, relicense, and profit from this codebase.

 ## Features

 * Works with the built-in chatbox (usable with public avatars!)